John Parker & Maureen (Mo) Hutchinson-Parker

 - Multiple Tripadvisor Awards for Best Bargain and Excellence

-When we moved from Edmonton to Regina in 1997, the Top of the Inn Diningroom staff gave us an AWESOME going away present (Of course it hangs in our Motel Office).
+The Top of the Inn Diningroom staff gave us an AWESOME going away present (Of course it hangs in our Motel Office).
 The Top of the Inn Dining Room closed shortly after we left.
 It’s now a Banquet Room. 🙁

 Through the 80’s and 90’s, we lived for Travelling and Gambling.
 We drove through 46 States and 9 Provinces, collecting Casino Chips along the way.
 Some Chips were FREE, some cost us a FORTUNE. lol!